nikitavoloboev/data/travel/visited.md

 - Not very fond of the city as there is really nothing going on there or at least nothing that is of interest to me.

 ### Amsterdam
-- Visited it quite a few times and loved it.
+- Visited it a few times and loved it.

 ## Cyprus
 ### Limassol